pauiglesias/wp-helpers/README.md

-# wp-helpers
+# WP Helpers

-Helper classes for WordPress plugin development.
+**Helper classes for rapid WordPress plugin development.**

-The purpose of these classes is to simplify and speed up the development of plugins and themes.
+The purpose of these classes is to simplify and speed up the plugins and themes development.

+Currently available these classes:

+* Admin
+* Ajax
+* Autoload

 ## Admin class